sayedmohsinreza/CSIQ/README.md

 Here  I shared the documentation explaining how to obtain the artifact package, how to unpack the artifact.

-## how to obtain the artifact package
+## How to obtain the artifact package
 Identify the repositories and their link from Github that you want to mine issues For example: I will mine the following repositories
 1. https://github.com/spring-projects/spring-framework